Tarsiciosh/EssentialFeed/README.md

 - "Missing localized string for key: localizedKey"
 - add "FEED_VIEW_TITLE" = "My Feed"; to the file TS [Localize feed view title string]
-- add localized helper function (pass a key an look for localized string for that key)
+- add localized helper function (pass a key and look for localized string for that key)
 - fire an assertion failure if it cannot find one. also return the string
 - "Missing localized string for key: key in table: table" TS
 - try removing the key pair in the table and it fails